YannCebron/m68kplugin/plugin-resources/docs/mnemonic/lpstop.md

 otherwise, the interrupt request is ignored.
 If the bit of the immediate data corresponding to the S-bit is off, execution of the instruction will cause a privilege violation.
 An external reset always initiates reset exception processing.

-## Condition codes
-Set according to the immediate operand.